Laredo & Webb County Area MPO

 16. Tourism

-B. Definition Of Area
+B. Definition of Area

 The Laredo Metropolitan Area includes the City of Laredo and portions of Webb County.